lkoelman/bg-cell-models/README.md

 				- d and Ra determine input resistance for axial current
 	- pick the balance of currents & implementations that agree most with other STN physiology papers
 		- possibly enhance rebound bursts according to Otsuka model to make sure they are robust

+3. Add bursting mechanism: removal of slow inactivation of Na currents by IPSPs
+	- add slowly inactivating Na channels with de-inactivation by IPSPs
+		- see refs `DoBean2003/Baufreton2005/Wilson2015`
-	- then replace the Na current with the more detailed Na channel model of Khaliq & Raman model for Purkinje cells
+	- then replace the Na current with the more detailed Na channel model of Do/Bean/Khaliq/Raman model
 		- but retain the relative magnitude of gnabar and see that you can still reproduce main features of Otsuka & Gillies models
 			- potentially include two na mechanisms (one for persistent/transient, one for resurgent)
 			- sum of new Na currents must be equal to sum of existing Na currents

-- design experiment to test if resurgent Na currents promote additional patterning unexplained by models without this current
+	- (design experiment to test if resurgent Na currents promote additional patterning unexplained by models without this current)

+4. Add synapses
+	- based on studies synapse distribution
+	- use synapse mapping procedure Marasco & adapt topology of reduced model to preserve transformations and I/O characteristics of dendritic tree

+5. Reduce GPe model
+	- see ref

 ## TODO NEXT ##

-- Debug code
+- Test model reduction code
 	- [x] Check scaling factors actually used VS paper in RedPurk.hoc
 		- same as mentioned in paper: original/equivalent surface (if synapses in cluster: only count sections containing synapse toward original surface)
 	- [x] See what happens to theoretical Rin in toy model